Ediciones B: Other directions

 Since the mid-1960s, they launched new magazines such as Din Dan (1965), Bravo (1968) and Gran Pulgarcito (1969) in which the influence of television is clear.
 They also published in Spain Franco-Belgian comics such as Asterix or Blueberry, always beating their competitors.

-In the 1970s they increased their production of comics, taking advantage of their feature characters and combining new and old material.
+In the 1970s, they increased their production of comics, taking advantage of their feature characters and combining new and old material.

 In the literature field, they lost lawsuits against Corín Tellado and Marcial Lafuente Estefanía in 1974, so they started to publish material by Jorge Amado, Jorge Luis Borges, García Márquez, Juan Marsé o Juan Carlos Onetti.
 They also launched two pocket book collections: Libro Clásico and Libro Amigo.

 The end

-In the early 1980s books such as Chronicle of a Death Foretold by Gabriel García Márquez became big best-sellers.
+In the early 1980s, books such as Chronicle of a Death Foretold by Gabriel García Márquez became big best-sellers.
 Despite this, the publishing house filed for bankruptcy on 7 June 1982.

-In 1986 it was acquired by Grupo Z and transformed into Ediciones B.
+In 1986, it was acquired by Grupo Zeta and transformed into Ediciones B.

 It was briefly relaunched under Ediciones B from 2006 to 2010.

 Ediciones B

 Ediciones B was established in 1986, when Grupo Zeta purchased Editorial Bruguera, and renamed it "Ediciones B".

 From its inception, Ediciones B's focus has published magazines such as TBO.
 It included stories from fictional characters such as Mortadelo & Filemon, SuperLopez, the naughty twins Zipi and Zape, and Capitán Trueno.
 Later, Ediciones B published comics and other stories that originated in foreign countries.

 In the late 1990s, Ediciones B launched magazines geared toward children and teen audiences.
 As time passed, Ediciones B's publishing focus grew to include books from other genres.
 Some of these included adult content.
+The company acquired the rights of the American companies Disney and Bongo Comics, and directed by Carlos Santamaría Martínez, he launched Top Disney (1996–1999), Minnie Disney (1996–1999), Mega Top (1999–2005), Super Mini (1999–2005) and Top Cómic Mortadelo (2002–present). in addition to Calvin and Hobbes and the Simpson Comics (2003).
+The new version of Zipi and Zape commissioned by Cera y Ramis was canceled in 2002, due to its lack of success.

+In March 2011, under the direction of Ernest Folch, he managed to shut down web pages centered on the study of Mortadelo and Filemón, provoking the subsequent controversy on the Internet.

-In April, 2017, Grupo Zeta sold Ediciones B to Penguin Random House for €40 million ($46,658,000).
+In April 2017, Grupo Zeta sold Ediciones B to Penguin Random House for €40 million ($46,658,000).
 The transaction was completed in July 2017.

+Revival of the Bruguera name

+Between 2006 and 2010, the Bruguera imprint was temporarily revived.
+During that period, the publisher was headed by Ana María Moix.
+Beyond this period, Bruguera's main legacy in Spanish.
+In April 2018, Penguin Random House announced that it would restart the Bruguera imprint in September of that year.